javaLux/traceview/README.md

 TraceView allows users to capture metadata for both files and directories with the following considerations:

 ### 📄 **File Metadata**
-- File metadata is available immediately after invoking the metadata view (press `M` in Explorer Context).
+- File metadata is available immediately after invoking the metadata view (press `Ctrl + A` in Explorer Context).
 - Displayed information includes file size, permissions, last modified date, and ownership.

 ### 📁 **Directory Metadata**